 From time to time you will come across an ancient coin with a hole in it.
 Coins that were holed in ancient times are intriguing.
 Why was this so?
 It takes a lot of time and lessens the metal content of the coin and its value, so why were these ancient coins holed?
 Sometimes Roman and Greek coins were used as decorations by both males and females.
 Ancient people through the ages also used holed coins to nail them to a door or wall.
 This ritual is to praise the ruler or the God illustrated on them or in hope of gaining protection from the ruler or ancient god.

 Many holed coins have been used as decorations or as a souvenir.
 Some may have been purposely defaced.
 In some cases, holed coins with lower value may have been used simply as piece of metal.
 The following are types of Holed Coins.

 Several late Roman bronze coins have multiple holes.
 One significant theory is that armoured soldiers may have threaded them onto their weapon, where they can provide a mixture of decoration and extra protection.
 Their value as currency was low, so this is feasible.

 Silver Antoninanus of Severina composed of two different holes.
 This is a stylish choice of jewellery.
-It consists of two smaller holes at opposite ends of the coin.
-It could have been put together with other coins to form profound necklaces.
+It consisted of two smaller holes at opposite ends of the coin.
+It could have been put together with other coins to form necklaces.
 Certainly, two holes would not be enough for a simple pendant.

 Was this article helpful?1 person found this article helpful